Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Introduction

-An efficient implementation is shown in Algorithm~\ref{alg:OSMD-sampler-solver}.
+An efficient algorithm to solve the mirror descent update in Line~\ref{alg:solve-mirror-descent} of Algorithm~\ref{alg:OSMD-sampler} is shown in Algorithm~\ref{alg:OSMD-sampler-solver}, justified by Proposition~\ref{prop:OSMD-solver} in Appendix~\ref{sec:proof-prop-1}.
 The main cost comes from sorting the sequence $\{ \tilde{p}^{t+1}_m \}^M_{m=1}$, which can be done with the computational complexity of $O(M\log M)$.
-However, note that we only update a few entries of $p^t$ to get $\tilde{p}^{t+1}$ and $p^t$ is sorted.
+However, note that we only update a few entries of $\hat{p}^t$ to get $\tilde{p}^{t+1}$ and $\hat{p}^t$ is sorted.
 Therefore, most entries of $\tilde{p}^{t+1}$ are also sorted.
-Using this observation, we can usually achieve a much faster running time, for example, by using an adaptive sorting algorithm~\cite{estivill1992survey}.
+Using this observation, we can usually achieve a much faster running time, for example, by using an adaptive sorting algorithm~\citep{estivill1992survey}.